marcoviero/simstack3/README.md

 - stack_all_z_at_once: (default True) True to stack all redshifts together.
 Optimal, but also requires a lot of memory.
 Alternative is stacking in redshift slices.
 - add_background: (default True) Adds an additional layer, a background of all 1's, to the simultaneous stack.
 - crop_circles: (default True) draw circles around each source in each layer and flatten, keeping only pixels in fit.
-> error_estimator = {"bootstrap": {"init": 1, "iterations": 0}, "write_simmaps": 0}
+> error_estimator = {"bootstrap": {"initial_bootstrap": 1, "iterations": 150}, "write_simmaps": 0, "randomize": 0}
 - bootstrap: Errors derived via. bootstrap method.
-Layer parameters are named incrementaly, beginning with "init", which also happens to define the seed for the random shuffling, so that the bootstrap is identical from band to band.
+Layer parameters are named incrimentaly, beginning with "initial_bootstrap", which also happens to define the seed for the random shuffling, so that the bootstrap is identical from band to band.
 - write_simmaps: Write simulated image, e.g. each layer summed together, at each wavelength.
+- randomize: for null-testing purposes, will implement np.shuffle(x,y) when building the layers.
 > cosmology = Planck18
 - Options are: Planck15, Planck18